wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.0.1 =
+* Feature: IPv6 fully supported.
+This includes whois, range blocking, IPv6 city lookup in live traffic, country blocking and all other security functions.
+See www.wordfence.com/blog/ for more info.
+* Feature: New scanning routine examines the wp_options table for executable code based on a new infection we are seeing that is well hidden.
+* Improvement: Prevent Googlebot from being blocked if user has configured a banned URL and Google tries to crawl it.
+* Improvement: Improved detection for additional Google crawlers especially if an IP PTR resolves to a .googlebot.com domain.
+* Fix: Fixed bug with https:// URLs not allowed in country blocking.
+* Fix: Fixed typos.

 = 5.3.12 =
 * Fix: Wordfence no longer can appear on sub-sites on multi-site installs, only on the network admin panel.